 - Pay the Sustainable Development Fee (SDF) of $100 per person per day (reduced from $200 in previous years after a 2023 revision) - Arrange the trip through a licensed Bhutanese tour operator - Travel with an assigned local guide

 The SDF covers a certified carbon-neutral program, local infrastructure, free education and healthcare for citizens, and the cost of keeping visitor numbers managed — all of which are explicitly described on the Tourism Council of Bhutan's official site.
-Critics argue the fee makes Bhutan effectively inaccessible to budget travelers; supporters counter that this is precisely the point.
+Critics argue the fee makes effectively inaccessible to budget travelers; supporters counter that this is precisely the point.